circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 For example, the `circleci/rails` orb may coexist in the registry with an orb called `<other-namespace>/rails` because they are in separate namespaces.

 Organizations are, by default, limited to claiming only one namespace.
 This policy is designed to limit name-squatting and namespace noise.
-If you need to change your namespace, please contact your account team at CircleCI.
+If you need to change your namespace, please contact support.

 By default, created namespaces appear as "community" namespaces in the [Orb Registry](https://circleci.com/orbs/registry/).

-_[See: Orb-Intro](https://circleci.com/orbs/registry/orb/circleci/node#executors-default) for more information on types of namespaces._

 ## Semantic Versioning